NomicFoundation/hardhat-vscode/client/README.md

 }
 ```

+#### Forge

+If `forge` is selected as the formatter under the configuration, then the `forge fmt` command is run on the open editor file to provide formatting.
+The `forge fmt` command determines the configuration based on the project's `foundry.toml` file.

+The configuration options for `forge fmt` are [available here](https://book.getfoundry.sh/reference/config/formatter).

 ## Alternative editors

-We currently distribute a [vim.coc](https://www.npmjs.com/package/@nomicfoundation/coc-solidity) extension and a [standalone language server](https://www.npmjs.com/package/@nomicfoundation/solidity-language-server) that you can integrate with your editor of choice to have full solidity language support.
+We currently distribute a [vim.coc](https://www.npmjs.com/package/@nomicfoundation/coc-solidity) extension and a [standalone language server](https://www.npmjs.com/package/@nomicfoundation/solidity-language-server) that you can integrate with your editor of choice to have full Solidity language support.

 ## Feedback, help and news